dburrows/angular-node-base/README.md

 kickit
 ```

-Builds the development version of the project and rebuild when changes occur
+Build the development version of the project and rebuild when changes occur

 ```
 grunt dev
 ```

-Builds the production version of the the project
+Build the production version of the the project
 ```
 grunt dist
 ```